Vail Valley Fly Fishing Guides and Outfitter Information

 The rankings are shown in order of better to worse from my perspective.

-Gore Creek Fly Fisherman - Vail Fishing Guides.
-Under relatively new ownership.
+Gore Creek Fly Fisherman - Vail Fishing Guides.- Vail, CO (970)476-3296.
+Also under fairly new ownership and rebuilding a long tarnished reputation.
 For many years this operation was at the bottom of the pile in the valley.
 It was the original seasonal outfitter in Vail, but inept management and the company's inability to retain quality employees (guides) made dealing with them a losing proposition.

 In June, 2002, the business finally reopened in Vail Village.
 The shop changed locations in 2005.
+Now in Lionshead.
 No tying materials are available, and while the inventory of equipment is certainly adequate for guided trips, without any fly tying supplies, in my opinion, it's not really what I'd regard as a full service fly shop.
-They have branch operations in Beaver Creek and Bachelor Gulch.
+They have branch operations in Beaver Creek, Bachelor Gulch, and Avon.

-Gorsuch Outfitters - Edwards, CO (970)926-0900.
-They have a full service retail shop in Edwards and a recently opened new one in the town of Eagle.
-Owner/operators came up from the original Gore Creek Fly Fisherman noted above, and some of that former culture may pervade this operation.
+Alpine River Outfitters (Formerly Gorsuch Outfitters) - Edwards, CO (970)926-0900.
+Apparently new ownership in 2007.
+They have a full service retail shop in Edwards.
+The original owner/operators (of Gorsuch) came from the old Gore Creek Fly Fisherman noted above, and some of that former culture may have pervaded the prior operation.
+It will be interesting to see how the new ownership's reputation develops.

 These ratings and comments will change from year to year, so if you plan on visiting our valley during the year 2005 or later, please check back for any changes or updates.
 And always feel free to e-mail us with any questions you might have or corrections that need to be made.